 The NZFFA Executive Committee met on 7th February and discussed a range of major issues associated with the renewal of the Levy.
-Since then, a Working Group (Neil Cullen, Graham West, Howard Moore, Vaughan Kearns, Hamish Levack) has been developing this proposal and liaising with Elizabeth Heeg and Stephen Franks (FGLT).
-Communication has also occurred between Neil Cullen (President) and the President of NZ FOA (Grant Dodson).
-A discussion paper with the same issues raised here was sent to Grant and subsequently subgroups met from both Association.
-NZFOA resolved to prepare a similar discussion paper for their members.

-Issues worked through by the Executive were:
+Since then, a Working Group (Neil Cullen, Graham west, Howard Moore, Vaughan Kearns, Hamish Levack) has been developing this proposal and liaising with Elizabeth Heeg and Stephen Franks.
+Issues worked through were:

 - How to adequately inform the membership and encourage it to vote. - How the current Levy rate and its expenditure aligns with the longer-term strategies of the NZFFA and the SME Committee. - What benefits have the NZFFA organisation, and our members gained from the current Levy settings. - What are the key elements of the initial agreements made when the levy was established between NZFOA and NZFFA. - The FGLT Secretariat has suggested that the Levy could be increased if a convincing business case could be provided.
-We suggest areas in the business case to focus on for small-scale growers are: - > The benefits to small-scale growers of past and continuing research in both multiyear programmes and annual projects. - Greater investment in the design of resilient forest systems, particularly to understand how species diversification might address climate change. - > Improvements in biosecurity services currently rendered. - > Planned investment to improve our future Social Licence to Operate. - > Planned investment to reduce supply chain costs.
+We suggest areas in the business case to focus on for small-scale growers are: - The benefits to small-scale growers of past and continuing research in both multiyear programmes and annual projects, particularly productivity. - ➤ Greater investment in the design of resilient forest systems, particularly to understand how species diversification might address climate change. - > Improvements in biosecurity services currently rendered. - > Planned investment to improve our future Social Licence to Operate. - Planned investment to reduce supply chain costs.